priyaanshiii/delta_demo/README.md

 # delta_demo
-This is a demo for git
+This is a demo for git.